wisdom quotes, profound truth, wisdom

 Several of our pages are dedicated to a detailed treatment of "Central" Spiritual Insights.

-These pages are individually concerned with insights from Buddhist, Christian, Hindu, Islamic, Jewish and Taoist sources - you may be surprised at the agreement between these major World Religions as to what is "Spiritually Important".
+These pages are individually concerned with insights from Buddhist, Christian, Hindu, Islamic, Jewish, Sikh and Taoist sources - readers may be surprised at the range of agreement between these major World Religions as to what is "Spiritually Important".